ThatGuyHughesy/announce/README.md

 ## Contributing

-Contributions of any kind is encouraged.
-If you would like to contribute in any way, please review the [guidelines for contributing](CONTRIBUTING.md).
+Contributions of any kind are encouraged.
+If you would like to contribute in any way, please check out the [guidelines for contributing](CONTRIBUTING.md).

 ## License